psych-214-fall-2016/classwork/day_00/what_is_an_image.rst

     >>> n_bytes = len(contents)

-If 1 mebibyte (MiB) (http://en.wikipedia.org/wiki/Megabyte) is size 1024
+If 1 megabyte (MiB) (http://en.wikipedia.org/wiki/Megabyte) is size 1024
 \* 1024, what is the file size in MiB?
 (Hint - the right answer is between 0 and 100).